 Ain Dubai Ferris Wheel Overview

-The giant observation wheel Ain Dubai, previously known as "Dubai-I", is being constructed on Bluewaters Island by Meeras Holding.
+The giant observation wheel Ain Dubai, previously known as "Dubai-I", has been constructed on Bluewaters Island by Meeras Holding.
 At a height of over 250 metres it is the world's largest Ferris wheel, 83 metres taller than the High Roller in Las Vegas and 115 metres taller than the London Eye.

-The name 'Ain', which means 'eye' in Arabic, was given to the project because it will provide visitors with a bird's eye view of Dubai's skyline.
+The name 'Ain', which means 'eye' in Arabic, was given to the project because it provides visitors with a bird's eye view of Dubai's skyline.

-Around the rim of the wheel there will be 48 luxury capsules capable of holding 1,400 visitors who will be able to look out over Dubai's iconic landmarks such as Burj Al Arab, Palm Jumeirah and Burj Khalifa.
+Around the rim of the wheel there are 48 luxury capsules capable of holding 1,400 visitors who are able to look out over Dubai's iconic landmarks such as Burj Al Arab, Palm Jumeirah and Burj Khalifa.

 5 tonnes: the weight of each permanent spoke cable that holds the wheel rim in place.

 1 football pitch: length of each permanent spoke is longer than a professional football pitch.

 2,400 kilometres: distance of all the cable wires housed inside the spoke cables if they were joined end to end, equal to the distance from Dubai to Cairo.